 - provides habitat for a variety of fish, avian, amphibian, mammal, and flora species

-- offers recreational opportunities for millions of people each year, including fishing, tubing, hiking, camping, horseback riding, flora and fauna science tours, birding, and touring Rocky Mountain National Park
+- offers recreational opportunities for millions of people each year, including fishing, tubing, hiking, camping, horseback riding, birding, and touring Rocky Mountain National Park